Dsuwita/Apex-Legends-Stat-Tracker/Apex tracker/README.txt

         pip install pandas
         pip install tkinter

-    (4) Open a console and go to the location of the file
+    (4) Open a console and go to the location of the files

     (5) run the driver program using the following command: python3 driver.py